 The new Russian fifth-generation light fighter Su-75 Checkmate has every chance of becoming the first truly mass-produced aircraft of the new generation in domestic aviation.
 Its predecessor, the Su-57, took almost two decades to reach mass production, and is now being produced at a rate of about 10–12 aircraft per year.

-The main advantage is the absence of "teething problems" of a pioneer.
-The Su-57 was created from scratch — new materials, avionics, stealth coatings, and engines required many years of testing.
-But now all of this has already been worked out.
+The main trump card is the absence of "childhood diseases" of the pioneer.
+The Su-57 was created from scratch - new materials, avionics, stealth coatings and engines required many years of testing.
+But now all this has already been worked out.
 The Su-75 is assembled literally from technological blocks tested on previous projects.

 We are talking about the reliable and long-certified AL-41F-1 engine (product 117S) from the Su-35S.
-Avionics and electronic warfare systems are from the Su-57 and MiG-35, already adapted to modern software.
+Avionics and electronic warfare systems - from the Su-57 and MiG-35, already adapted to modern software.

 Stealth technologies were also completely adopted from the Su-57 and the S-70 Okhotnik UAV.

-The Su-75 will be the first Russian fifth-generation fighter with a single engine, which will drastically reduce production and operating costs.
-Fewer parts mean a higher production rate and easier maintenance.
+The Su-75 will be the first Russian fifth-generation fighter with one engine, which will drastically reduce production and operating costs.
+Fewer parts - higher production rate and easier maintenance.
 According to rough estimates, the cost of the aircraft will be almost half that of the Su-57.

-In addition, the project is initially export-oriented, which accelerates all stages — from testing to certification.
-Countries in the Middle East and Asia, seeking an alternative to the American F-35, are already showing interest in the aircraft.
+In addition, the project was initially export-oriented, which speeds up all stages - from testing to certification.
+Already, countries in the Middle East and Asia are showing interest in the aircraft, looking for an alternative to the American F-35.

 And if the Su-57 became an expensive lesson for the industry, then the Su-75 is a diploma of completed training.
 That is why it will enter large-scale production much faster than the fifth-generation flagship.